ZeroAuto/graphql-github-users/README.md

 I moved the SEARCH_USERS and interfaces from the UserList component into their own files in a `utils` folder.
 Again this is probably overkill for such a small app, but in production I where interfaces and queries might be shared between different components I think it would make sense.

 I did run into an issue where users without a databaseId were returned, when searching `zero` for example (my username is ZeroAuto) several empty nodes were returned which results in a key error.
 I spent some time looking thru the documentation and couldn't find any way to skip users without a databaseId in the returned data.
 It might make sense to filter out these users on the client side.

+I used Tailwind for styling primarily because it's the library I have been using for projects recently so it's fresh in my mind, but also so I could reuse a couple of components and styles that I commonly use in projects such as the loading spinner component and primary button style.

 I had planned to set up a test suite but ran into some errors mocking the graphql query so rather than spend an hour or more trying to debug things I just skipped the tests.
 I will put the tests into a separate branch and leave a comment above the one that is failing.
 I think I'm probably just missing something simple so if y'all want to take a look and see if you can spot the issue please let me know.